0xj4f/genesis/docs/tasks.md

 - get profile by id: 2hrs
 - update profile by id: 2hrs
 - delete profile by id: 2hrs
-- get profile by UUID: 2 hrs
+- get profile by UUID: 2hrs

 Logic:
 - profile is associated with user's